(Editor’s note: This post is regularly updated as we discover new Chinatowns and Asian food districts.)

 As you come out of Antwerp’s main train station, you can’t miss the ornate pagoda-style entrance to what is easily the best Chinatown restaurant and grocery district we’ve visited in Europe.

-Writing this post, I went back to my written-on-the-run notes where I had scribbled ecstatic entries such as “fried quail with pepper and salt!”; “smoked duck and ribs!”; “Go back to Lung Wah restaurant!” and “grocery after grocery with bags all in Mandarin!”
+Writing this post, I went back to my original written-on-the-run notes where I had scribbled ecstatic entries such as “fried quail with pepper and salt!”; “smoked duck and ribs!”; “Go back to Lung Wah restaurant!” and “grocery after grocery with bags all in Mandarin!”
 So many exclamation marks, so little time.

 On the first night of a weekend stay, we chose Xi’an Delicious Food at Korte Poten 18 because, well, the sign said “delicious” and who doesn’t like delicious?
 Actually, we chose it because all the cafés along Long Poten Plein restaurant row were packed.
 And, yeah, people were sitting outside.
 But social distancing was the last thing the Beautiful People were thinking about on a perfect June evening.